 If you choose this option, your specific curricular path to graduation will not have been reviewed to ensure timely graduation and may cause delays.

 Our program does not employ a wait list.

-For students that place into PRE-COLLEGE or DEVELOPMENTAL Courses, based on the VPT (Virginia Placement Tests), you do not need to attend a group advising session until you have completed all of the courses you placed into.
+For students that place into DEVELOPMENTAL Courses, based on your Placement Test results, you do not need to make an appointment until you have completed all of the courses you placed into.

-You may have been placed into some or all of the following, if they are listed here, they need to be completed (ENF 3 is the only course that can be done while beginning your specific HRI prefixed program if only those courses are still outstanding):
+You may have been placed into some or all of the following, if they are listed here, they need to be completed (MTE 3 & ENF 3 courses may allow you to begin your specific HRI prefixed program if only those courses are still outstanding):